 - Facilitating the sharing of farming equipment, labor, or other resources across local farms.

 What We Fund:

-- Farm equipment, water collection or irrigation systems, and similar.
+- Infrastructure, farm equipment, water collection or irrigation systems, and similar.

 - Purchase and/or construction of green houses, storage sheds, cool storage facilities, chicken coops and similar farm infrastructure.

 - Conservation, cold-storage, or distributor equipment.

 - Solar power: panels, related items, and installation, though we will work with our partner grantees to help them connect with providers of solar solutions